atomist-attic/automation-client-samples-ts/README.md

 For the client to connect and authenticate to the Atomist API, a GitHub personal access token is required.
-Additionally the API is only allowing members of a GitHub team called `atommist-automation` to successfully authenticate and register a new client.
+Additionally the API is only allowing members of a GitHub team called `atomist-automation` to successfully authenticate and register a new client.

 Please create a team in your GitHub organization with the name